 Please note that Mensa Canada does not accept any test taken over the Internet for admission purposes.
 All testing must have been given through a school, psychologist, or licensed agency.
 Mensa Canada’s Constitution requires that any test be standardized and given under supervision by a qualified individual.
 Internet tests do not meet these criteria.

 The test results documentation must include the full name of the test, the score and percentile rank.
 This documentation must be on institution/agency/clinic letterhead and signed by the psychologist responsible for the testing.
 If your test was given by an individual psychologist, the documentation must also include the psychologist’s license/certification number issued by the province/state in which the psychologist practices.
 SAT rest results must be on the adminstering agency’s letterhead.

 The test taker’s name on the documentation must match the name on the application.
 If it is different for some reason, documentation must be included.
 For example, a notarized copy of a social insurance card, marriage license or court records to show a new married name.

 To apply for membership using prior evidence, please forward the following to the Mensa Canada office:

 - Your official results (scan, original, or photocopy)

 - The required $90 fee (cheque or money order made payable to Mensa Canada, or your credit card type, number and expiry date)

-Once your score is confirmed you will be invited to join Mensa Canada, and the annual membership fee will be payable at that time.
+Once your score is confirmed as meeting Mensa requirements, you will be invited to join Mensa Canada.

 Examples of qualifying test scores are below.
 For tests not listed, or any other questions, please contact the office.